fusion-flap/flap/docs/content/index.rst

    $ cd flap

-Before installing FLAP, first set up an Anaconda environment using the appropriate, platform-specific ``.yml`` file provided for either Linux or Windows.
+Before installing FLAP, first set up an Anaconda/Mamba environment using the appropriate, platform-specific ``.yml`` file provided for either Linux or Windows.

-For example, on Windows, from the Anaconda Prompt run:
+For example, on Windows, from the Anaconda Prompt/Miniforge Prompt run(``mamba`` should be substituted for ``conda`` if Mamba is used):

 .. code:: bash